-When those who have always eaten vinegar pickles begin making and eating fermented pickles they might be a bit disappointed with mushy pickles.
-The truth is a mush pickle is no good, despite how good the flavors are and how healthy the pickle is for you.
+Vinegar-brined pickles are one of the most popular and well-known preserved vegetables.
+They are super acidic, tangy, sometimes spicy, and definitely crunchy.If you’ve grown up eating vinegar pickles and then begin making and eating fermented pickles, you might be a bit disappointed with mushy pickles.
+In fact, is a mushy pickle is not a fun pickle, despite how good the flavors are or how healthy the pickle is for you.

 So if you are interested in making delicious crunchy lacto-fermented dill pickles full of yummy flavor, try these tips:

 With these tips in mind, you should be able to achieve the crunch that is so desirable in a pickle.